Wheaton College (Illinois): History

 In 1925, J. Oliver Buswell, an outspoken Presbyterian, delivered a series of lectures at Wheaton College.
 Shortly after that, President Charles Blanchard died, and Buswell was called to be the third president of Wheaton.
 Upon his installation in April 1926, he became the nation's youngest college president at age 31.
 Buswell's tenure was characterized by expanding enrollment (from approximately 400 in 1925 to 1,100 in 1940), a building program, strong academic development, and a boom in the institution's reputation.
 It was also known for growing divisiveness over faculty scholarship and personality clashes.
 In 1940, this tension led to the firing of Buswell for being, as two college historians put it, "too argumentative in temperament and too intellectual in his approach to Christianity."
 By the late 1940s, Wheaton was emerging as a standard-bearer of Evangelicalism.

 By 1950, enrollment at the college had surpassed 1,600.
 In the second half of the twentieth century, enrollment growth and more selective admissions accompanied athletic success, additional and improved facilities, and expanded programs.

 In 1951, Honey Rock, a camp in Three Lakes, Wisconsin, was purchased by the college.

+The school changed its nickname from the Crusaders to the Thunder in 2000.
+The national press noted the change, and some alumni objected.
+Wheaton rejected other suggestions for a new mascot name, including the Mastodons — a reference to Perry Mastodon, which is a mastodon skeleton that was excavated nearby and is now on display on the college campus in the science building.
+While still known by the nickname "Thunder", in 2011, the college officially changed its mascot to a mastodon named "Tor Thunder" to integrate the nickname and mascot.

+In 2004, Wheaton College dismissed Joshua Hochschild, assistant professor of philosophy, for converting to Roman Catholicism.
+Wheaton's president said his "personal desire" to retain Hochschild, "a gifted brother in Christ", was outweighed by his duty to employ "faculty who embody the institution's Protestant convictions".

+On October 13, 2007, Stanton L. Jones, a Provost of Wheaton College, signed the interfaith document "Loving God and Neighbor Together: A Christian Response to A Common Word Between Us and You," agreeing that Islam and Christianity can be at peace with each other.

+In 2008, English professor Kent Gramm resigned after declining to give the college administration details of his pending divorce from his wife of 30 years.